hazieon/nandoku/README.md

 # How To Play:
 ## visit https://nandoku.netlify.app/
-(or clone the repo, install the dependencies with npm i and run in the browser with npm start)
+(or clone the repo, install the dependencies with npm i and run in the browser with npm start).

+### Login using any gmail account.
+Auth0 service handles user logins.

 ## 1. Choose a category from the menu page.
 Choose a category of kanji to be tested on by clicking a panel.